Yo-Yo (rapper): Personal life

-Yo-Yo was in a relationship with fellow rapper Tupac Shakur for some time in the 1990s.
+Yo-Yo was in a relationship with fellow rapper Tupac Shakur for a short time in the 1990s.
 She was with him in the hospital shortly before he died.
 Later, Yo-Yo became engaged to DeAndre Windom, the former mayor of Highland Park, Michigan, in August 2012.
 The two married on August 17, 2013 in the Cayman Islands and divorced in 2016.

+In November of 2024, Yo-Yo became engaged to Businessman/Real Estate Mogul and Philanthropist Kelvin J King from South Jamaica, Queens New York.

 Yo-Yo has been active in advocating for hip-hop artists to become involved within their community.
 Notably, she testified in 1994 for a Senate Judiciary Committee hearing about whether the government should require rating labels on gangsta rap.
 She also founded the Yo-Yo School of Hip-Hop to use hip-hop in curriculum for at-risk students.
 She is an honorary member of Zeta Phi Beta sorority.